-Land trusts are a very powerful asset protection tool for those who own real estate.
+Land trusts are a very powerful anonymity and asset protection tool for those who own real estate.
 A land trust, unlike a state-regulated corporation, LLC, or limited partnership, is not registered with the state.
 This means that the owner of a land trust can remain anonymous.
 In addition, when the beneficiary and trustee of a land trust are LLCs, the land trust can limit the owner's exposure to liability.
 Using a land trust to hold title to your real estate can help you enjoy anonymity, privacy, and liability protection.

-You create a land trust by signing a trust agreement between you and the trustee, who will manage the trust property.
-After the trust agreement is signed, the property is then transferred by deed to the name of the trust and recorded at the county clerk and recorder's office.
+You create a land trust by drafting a trust agreement that names a trustee and beneficiary and then transferring property into the trust by deed and recording the deed at the county clerk and recorder's office.

 The deed is the only document that is ever reported with a land trust.
 The trust agreement is not recorded, and therefore, nobody but you and the trustee will know who the owner and beneficiary of the trust is.